Check out the weekly

 audience and addresses the question of how best to teach and

 study mathematics.
-The book attempts to bring the exciting
+The book brings the exciting and

-and dynamic world of mathematics to a non-technical
+dynamic world of mathematics to a non-technical audience.

-audience.
-With so much focus today on how best to educate
+With so much focus today on how best to educate the new

-the new generation and make mathematics less rote and more
+generation and make mathematics less rote and more interactive,

-interactive, this book is an eye-opening experience for many
+this book is an eye-opening experience for many people who